 The northern part of the Taurid meteor shower peaks this year on November 12th.
-Although the number of meteors that can be seen per hour is low the Northern Taurids often produces spectacular fireballs.
-When bright Taurids arrive authorities are usually in for a busy night with a flurry of UFO reports.
-Unfortunately, the almost full Moon in Pisces will significantly interfere.
+Although the number of meteors per hour is low, the Northern Taurids often produces spectacular fireballs.
+As was the case in 2015, when more fireballs were seen than usual.
+When bright Taurids arrive, authorities are usually in for a busy night with a flurry of UFO reports.
+The event this year promises to be reasonably good as the 35% illuminated waning crescent Moon won't significantly interfere.

 Parent Comet and Radiant

 The Taurids have long been identified as an old meteor stream with the first recorded observations made in 1869.
-Despite frequently seen during the remainder of the 19th century it wasn't until 1918 it was realised that a new shower had been found.
+Despite frequently seen during the remainder of the 19th century, it wasn't until 1918 when realised a new shower had been found.

-Although originating from the same parent comet the Taurids have now spread out to create two individual showers, the Northern Taurids (NTA) and the Southern Taurids (STA).
-The Northern Taurids is the slightly better shower although both have low activity rates.
-The meteors are associated with periodic comet Encke (2P/Encke) which orbits the Sun once every 3.3 years; the shortest period of any known comet.
-Comet Encke and the Taurids are believed to be remnants of a much larger comet which disintegrated sometime over the past 20,000 to 30,000 years.
+Although originating from the same parent comet, the Taurids have now spread out to create two individual showers (Northern Taurids (NTA) and Southern Taurids (STA)).
+The northern stream is the slightly better shower although both have low activity rates.
+The southern stream peaks on November 5th, but this year the almost full Moon will effectively wash out the shower.
+All Taurids meteors are associated with periodic comet Encke (2P/Encke), which orbits the Sun once every 3.3 years.
+This is the shortest period of any known comet.
+Comet Encke and the Taurids are believed to be remnants of a much larger comet, which disintegrated sometime over the past 20,000 to 30,000 years.

 The radiant for the Northern Taurids is large and centred at +3h 52m and +22 degrees.
-This part of the sky is located in the northwest section of the Taurus and only 3 degrees southeast of the famous naked eye open cluster M45 the Pleiades.
-Northern Hemisphere observers are best placed to spot the meteors although they can be seen from locations much further south as well.
-As with most meteor showers the best time to look is after midnight.
+This part of the sky is located in the northwest section of the Taurus and only 3 degrees southeast of the famous naked eye Pleiades (M45) open cluster.
+Northern Hemisphere observers are best placed to spot the meteors, although they can be seen from locations much further south as well.
+As with most meteor showers the best time to look is around and after midnight.

 What to expect

-The Moon is the main issue this year and it will wash out all but the brightest meteors.
-However, it's still worth looking out on the nights of November 11th/12th and 12th/13th.
-The rate for the Northern Taurids is 5 meteors per hour although it sometimes can be slightly higher.
+The Moon in Leo rises about an hour or so after midnight on the nights of November 11th/12th and 12th/13th.
+The rate for the Northern Taurids is 5 meteors per hour, but it can sometimes be slightly higher.
 When the meteors strike the atmosphere they do at a relatively slow speed of 30km/sec (67,500 km/hour or 42,000 miles/hour).
-Often many bright fireballs are visible that move slowly across the night sky leaving spectacular trails in their wake.
-As with all meteor showers it's best not to look directly at the radiant itself, the meteors can appear many degrees away from it in and even in a completely different area of sky.
-To be certain you have seen a Northern Taurid trace the meteor trail back and it should go all the way to the radiant.
+Often many bright fireballs are visible, which move slowly across the night sky leaving spectacular trails in their wake.
+As with all meteor showers, it's best not to look directly at the radiant itself.
+This is because the meteors often appear many degrees from the radiant and even in a completely different region of sky.
+To be certain you have seen a Taurid, trace the trail in reverse and it will go all the way back to the radiant.